yosintv/espncricinfo-live-api/README.md

 Base URL: ```http://127.0.0.1:8000```
 * GET ```/live```
-List all the possible all teams and tournaments.
+List all the possible live teams and tournaments.

 Example: